Frenchcode/traefik/README.md

 # Traefik

-This is a traefik setup template you to setup a a reverse-proxy for all your docker containers
+This is a traefik setup template you can use to setup a reverse-proxy for all your docker containers

 ## Key Concept